-Rear Adm.
-Buck, the son of a career naval officer and a native of Indianapolis, is a 1983 graduate of the United States Naval Academy where he earned a Bachelor of Science degree in Physics/Oceanography.
+A native of Indianapolis, Indiana, Rear Admiral Buck is a 1983 graduate of the United States Naval Academy.
 He was designated a naval flight officer in 1985.

 Additionally, his education includes a Master of Arts in International Security Policy from The George Washington University; College of Command and Staff, U.S. Naval War College; Armed Forces Staff College; and, Massachusetts Institute of Technology’s Seminar XXI "Foreign Politics, International Relations, and the National Interest."
-He also completed a special assignment as a senior fellow on the CNO’s Strategic Studies Group (SSG) in Newport, R.I., an innovation think tank for the Navy.
-The SSG’s charter and tasking was to author revolutionary warfighting concepts that will operationalize the convergence of sea power and cyber power for the near and far term naval force.
+He also completed a special assignment as a senior fellow on the CNO’s Strategic Studies Group (SSG) in Newport, Rhode Island, an innovation think tank for the Navy.